Will a payment holiday affect my credit report?

 Your lender will be in touch with you before your payment break ends to tell you what will happen next.

-Loans – like mortgages, your monthly repayments will go up to cover the missed payments and interest charged during the payment break.
+Loans – your monthly repayments may go up to cover the missed payments and interest charged during the payment break.
+Alternatively, your lender may agree to extend the term of your loan, so your monthly repayments don’t rise.

 What should I do if I’m worried about my finances?